Most Famous Badminton Logos

 Logo Malaysia Masters

 The Malaysia Masters logo beautifully combines sports and nature: Malaysia’s national flower, the hibiscus, is depicted in delicate gradients.
 At the center is a miniature shuttlecock, neatly placed inside the flower.
-The composition feels airy due to the choice of pastel shades.
+The composition feels airy thanks to the pastel shades.
 The tournament’s name appears on the side in a simple font, contrasting with the delicate graphic.
 This identity is memorable, and the sporting event is associated with Malaysia’s natural symbols.

 YONEX Swiss Open